a pluggable library of differentially private algorithms and mechanisms for releasing privacy preserving queries and statistics

-We appreciate all contributions and welcome pull requests with bug-fixes without prior discussion.
+We appreciate all contributions.
+We welcome pull requests with bug-fixes without prior discussion.

 If you plan to contribute new features, utility functions or extensions to the core, please first open an issue and discuss the feature with us.

-- Sending a pull request (PR) without discussion might end up resulting in a rejected PR, because we may be taking the core in a different direction than you might be aware of.
+- Sending a PR without discussion might end up resulting in a rejected PR, because we might be taking the core in a different direction than you might be aware of.

 Download the file for your platform.
 If you're not sure which to choose, learn more about installing packages.